MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 For more information, see [Compare licensing options](#compare-licensing-options).

 Next, activate your Windows Server VMs.
 If you are using Windows Server subscription, activation is handled automatically for you.
-If you are using BYOL, you must use corresponding keys associated with your license in order to activate.
-The most convenient way to activate VMs on Azure Stack HCI is to use Automatic VM Activation – see the TBD section.
+If you are using BYOL, you must use the corresponding keys associated with your license in order to activate.
+The most convenient way to activate VMs on Azure Stack HCI is to use Automatic VM Activation (AVMA).

 To use other methods to activate VMs, see Key [Management Services (KMS) activation planning](/windows-server/get-started/kms-activation-planning).

 ## Compare licensing options

-The two licensing options for VM activation apply to different customer needs:
+The two licensing options for VM activation address different customer needs:

 |                                                           |     Windows Server subscription                                                                                    |     Bring your own license (BYOL)                                         |
 |-----------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|